 In Virginia, the landlord-tenant relationship is guided by the state’s Residential Landlord and Tenant Act.

-As a landlord, having a firm grasp of the basics of the law is key.
+As a Virginia residential landlord, having a firm grasp of the basics of Virginia law is key.

-This will ensure you stay legally compliant, and ensure potential disagreements or conflicts with your tenant stay as minimal as possible.
+This will ensure the landlord stays legally compliant, and ensure potential disagreements or conflicts with their tenant stay as minimal as possible.

-The following are important basics of the Virginia landlord-tenant law you should know.
+The following are important basics of the Virginia landlord-tenant law every landlord should know.

 Tenant Rights and Responsibilities in Virginia

-After a tenant signs a lease, they automatically obtain certain rights and responsibilities under federal, state, and local tenancy laws.
+After a tenant signs a lease or rental agreement, they automatically obtain certain rights and responsibilities under federal, state, and local tenancy laws.

-As a landlord, you cannot waive these laws either through the rental agreement or otherwise.
+As a landlord, you cannot waive these laws either through the lease or rental agreement or otherwise.

 Tenants have a right to:

-• Terminate the rental agreement after serving proper notification.
+Terminate the lease or rental agreement after serving proper notification.

-• Break a fixed-term lease agreement for certain justified reasons.
+Break a fixed-term lease for certain justified reasons.

 The list of tenant responsibilities includes the following: